Last Updated: 15th August 2020

 Trust Your Instincts

 If you’re particularly fond of your current job, try to stick it out till the very end.
-Your friendly supervisor can give you a heads-up if a pink slip should eventually come your way.
-At such a point, you can maybe persuade your supervisor to accept your resignation instead.
+Your friendly supervisor can give you a heads-up if a pink slip should come your way.
+At such a point, try to persuade your supervisor to accept your resignation instead.

-Accept The Change
+Accept The Change – Have Closure